THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-This is us weighing needs versus wants when it comes to cars, and really is the very first step in the car buying process.
+This is us weighing needs versus wants when it comes to cars, and really is the very first step when buying a car.

-So, the very first thing you have to figure out when thinking about buying a car is to know if you really need a car or you just want one.
+So, the very first thing you have to figure out when thinking about your next car purchase is to know if you really need a car or you just want one.

 - If you have a small two-seat roadster and are expecting a child, you need a car.